jronallo/iiif-workshop/workshop/image/README.md

 # Image API

+The Image API helped get pixels to a client like a browser.

-In this section you'll learn about version 2.1.1 of the Image API.
+In this section you'll learn about [version 2.1.1 of the Image API](http://iiif.io/api/image/2.1/).
 You'll learn about:

 - Why there's a need for an image API
 - Why you might want to serve your images via IIIF